Point-of-Sale Inflow & Infiltration (I&I) Inspection Ordinance

 Austin MN Sewer Inspection Compliance Form

 Submit the City of Austin Sump Pump Inspection Report digitally.
-Required under the Point-of-Sale I&I Ordinance for all property sales since March 1, 2026.
+Required for all property sales since March 1, 2026.

 How It Works